What is a Clean Break Order?

 Nigel Page was a property maintenance officer when his wife left him for another man.

-So, when Mr Page won £56M in the Euro Lottery a decade later, Mrs Page was able to threaten legal action to claim some of her former husband’s new-found wealth.
+So, when Mr Page won £56 million in the Euro Lottery a decade later, Mrs Page was able to threaten legal action to claim some of her former husband’s new-found wealth.

-Mrs Page ended up receiving £2M after settling out of court.
+Mrs Page ended up receiving £2 million after settling out of court.

-These are extreme examples.
-But they illustrate the importance of making a clean break order as you never know how your financial circumstances may change in the future.
+These are extreme examples, but they illustrate the importance of making a clean break order, as you never know how your financial circumstances may change in the future.

 Is a clean break order necessary?